jorennejf/jorennejf.github.io/README.md

 # website

-All of the code and files associated with my personal website, up until 12/18/16.
+All of the code and files associated with my personal website, published on jorennejf.github.io.
-Files modified after this are in different repository.